redhatdemocentral/ocp-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v2.2 - OpenShift Container Platform v3.7 based on OpenShift command line tools v3.7.9 with Xhyve osX installation.
+- v2.2 - OpenShift Container Platform v3.7 based on OpenShift command line tools v3.7.9 with Docker dependency removed.

 - v2.1 - OpenShift Container Platform v3.7 based on OpenShift command line tools v3.7.9.